If you have visited our brick-and-mortar building at 100 Main Street, in the last few years, you may have left something behind.

-Hawaii's “Danny K. Kila" (The "K" stands for "Kika"), AKA Alton's Daniel Tremblay, will conduct a hands-on training session, from 5 to 7 PM on Tuesday, August 26th, for those interested in learning how to play the Hawaiian lap steel guitar.
+“Danny K. Kila" will hold one more hands-on training session at 1:00 PM on Friday, September 12th, for those interested in learning how to play the Hawaiian lap steel guitar.
 There will be several guitars available for practice.
-Please call the Gilman Library at (603) 875-2550 to sign up or for further information.
+This is a free event.
+Please call the Gilman Library at (603) 875-2550, for further information.

 #gilmanlibrary #dannykkila #hawaii #hawaiianlapsteelguitar #guitarlessons